Spartans vs. Wildcats: Sweet 16 Betting Trends, Record ATS, Home/Road Splits

 Michigan State Betting Records & Stats

-- Michigan State's 30 games this season have gone over this contest's total of 137.5 points 14 times.
+- In 14 games this season, Michigan State and its opponents have scored more than 137.5 total points.

-- Michigan State has an average total of 137.2 in its matchups this year, 0.3 fewer points than this game's over/under.
+- Michigan State's games this season have had an average of 137.2 points, 0.3 fewer than this matchup's over/under.

 - Bookmakers have implied with the moneyline set for this matchup that Michigan State has a 56.5% chance to win.